 PostgreSQL client library: for practical reasons on macOS, the installers provided by EnterpriseDB are strongly recommended since they bundle all the needed headers and libraries.

-If you are compiling pgModeler in Windows or macOS there is a preliminary step before run the main compilation command.
+If you are compiling pgModeler on Windows or macOS there is a preliminary step before run the main compilation command.
 You need to configure the location of the dependency headers and libraries by editing the file pgmodeler.pri

 .
 Assuming that you've already got the source code open the mentioned file in your favorite text editor and locate the following lines: